conjectures-rdf/expressing-without-asserting-efficiency-assessment/README.md

 - If triple (1) is ranked as Deprecated and triple (2) is ranked as Normal, the first (1) is a Conjecture (non-asserted) and the second (2) is a Collapsed Conjecture (both asserted and non-asserted).
 - If triple (1) is ranked as Deprecated and triples (2) is ranked as Preferred, the first (1) is a Conjecture (non-asserted) and the second (2) is a Collapsed Conjecture (both asserted and non-asserted).

+## Conversion approach
+- The assertion vs non-assertion logic has been translated into a set of templates each of which has been customised to convert the JSON files in $Dn, \; n \in [1, 3]$ in one of the selected EWA approaches.
+Such templates are written in [Handelbars syntax](https://handlebarsjs.com/).
+All templates are available in ```data_conversion/handlebars_templates```.
+This set of templates has been used to convert **Art** and **Random** claims.
+- Similarly, another set of templates which are available at ```data_conversion/handlebars_templates_dummy``` has been designed to convert JSON files in $Dn, \; n \in [1, 3]$ storing the **Dummy** claims.
+- Such Handlebar templates can be uploaded via an interface in a Node.js application designed for the purpose.
+An online version of the web app can be found at [https://www.fabiovitali.it/wikidataconverter/](https://www.fabiovitali.it/wikidataconverter/).
+In particular, the web app receives a JSON datasets and the handlebars templates and produces a RDF dataset with the data provided in the JSON dataset following the rules expressed in the handlebar templates.
+- Due to the large size of JSON datasets, this web app can be run locally to make some bulk conversions.
+The application is stored in the folder XXX.
+	- Start the application by simply starting node with the command ```node app.js```, the interface will be available in your browser at port ```3000```.
+	- In the interface, upload the templates (available in folder ```data_conversion/handlebars_templates``` and ```data_conversion/handlebars_templates_fake```) or fill the dedicated forms.
+	- Use "Bulk convert" function to upload a .zip archive containing all JSONS files.
+    	- Note.
+Do not upload a .zip file grater than 2GB.
+    	- Note 2.
+If the process stops, allocate more RAM space in the cmd with the command ```node --max-old-space-size=12288 app.js``` to run again the application.
+	- A .zip folder will be automatically downloaded.
+This archive contains all RDF files converted against your chosen templates.
+	- Disclaimer: In folder ```data_conversion/handlebars_templates``` you can find an additional set of helpers called ```helper.js```, this is meant to be use in data conversions since it reproduces the assertion - non assertion of the statements in the json files.

 In the table below we provide some data about our datasets.
 At the end of this process, we obtained 18 new method-specific datasets.
 In other words, for each dataset $Dn, \; n \in [1, 3]$, we constructed the following datasets:

 | **name**           | **Serialization** | **Reification**             | **EWA**         | **# RDF stmts in D3** |